dragonfly-science/dragonfly-website/content/landing-pages/who-we-are/content.md

 bannerCount: 10
 bannerIndexPadding: true
 description: >
-  We are a team of scientists, programmers, and dreamers based in Aotearoa New Zealand.
+  We're a passionate bunch of maths geeks, data nerds, and serious scientists who share a purpose of putting data to good use.
 CTASection: true
 CTATitle: Do we seem like the people for you?
 CTAButtonTitle: Contact us